 - Read the joint letter on public charge from the U.S. Department of Agriculture and Department of Homeland Security.

-- Read FRAC statement applauding the March 2021 rescinding of the rule
+- Read the FRAC statement applauding the September 2022 final rule

 For more on public charge see Protecting Immigrant Families Campaign resources